bioeauty/sccpipe/README.md

 * STAR  -- Aligment Tools
 * cutadapt -- A python lib for adapter and ploy A/T trimming
 * BBmap -- we use the subfunction bbduk2 to filter the barcode
+* HTSeq -- for quantify the gene expression(pip install)